oicr-gsi/shesmu/plugin-sftp/README.md

       "returns": "t2si"
     }

+The parameter and return types are JSON-enhanced descriptors.
+See [types in the language description](../language.md#types) for details.

 ## Refillers
 A remote server can provide programs that will ingest data from a `Refill` olive.
 To create one, add an entry in the `"refillers"` section as follows: